BigBeill/Food-Recipe-Sharing-Platform/docs/api/reference.md

 Returns:
    - 201 recipe was added/changed in the database
    - 400 invalid or missing arguments
+   - 401 client did not provide a valid access token
-   - 401 client does not have write access to the recipeObject (no/wrong user signed in)
+   - 403 client does not have write access to the recipeObject
 ```

 ## /user Routes